Review—Star 80 (1980, dir. Bob Fosse)

 Carpenter also quotes an unnamed source who is apparently one of a gang called the “Rounder Crowd”: “‘He never touched [the drug trade],’ said one Rounder who knew him then.”
 Give me a break.

-The story doesn’t end there, not quite.
+The story doesn’t end there, quite.

 Director Peter Bogdanovich (The Last Picture Show, Paper Moon; also an actor, a psychologist in The Sopranos, among other roles) cast Stratten in his movie They All Laughed (1981).
-During filming he hooked up with her, and after her death even wrote a book, The Killing of the Unicorn (“a bizarre, unclassifiable book,” according to one goodreads.com reviewer).
+During filming he hooked up with her, and after her death The Killing of the Unicorn (“a bizarre, unclassifiable book,” according to one goodreads.com reviewer).
 He went on to marry Dorothy’s younger sister, Louise Stratten.
 A sometime-actress, Louise’s most recent role was as a saloon girl in Quentin Tarantino‘s Django Unchained.